vmishakin/tabletip/README.md

 # Tabletip - a tool for creating ascii tables

-You need this when you need to quickly create a table like this:
+You will need this if you need to quickly create a table similar to this one:

 ```text
 #   0   1   2   3   4   5